condense9/hark-lang/examples/fractals/README.md

 [`service.tl`](service.tl) generates Fractals in parallel on AWS Lambda, using Python's PIL (Pillow) library and some recursive plotting.

-1. randomly generate a list of N Fractals to draw.
+1. Randomly generate a list of N Fractals to draw.
-2. draw each one in parallel (fan-out N Lambda invocations) and save in S3.
+2. Draw each one in parallel (fan-out N Lambda invocations) and save in S3.
 3. Coming soon: merge them all into a collage (fan-in).

 Quick-start: